Bayes-Optimal Fair Classification with Multiple Sensitive Features: General Approximate Fairness Measures

 \subsection{Mean Difference}

-For a composite sensitive feature $S \in \{1, \dots, M\}$, the \textit{mean difference} (MD) score \citep{calders2010three, chai2022fairness} quantifies the fairness of a classifier $f$ by calculating the difference in a specified outcome between the overall population and the subgroup defined by $S = m$. \begin{definition}[Mean Difference] For all $ m = 1, \dots, M $, the mean difference measure for group $m$ is defined as:
+For a composite sensitive feature $S \in \{1, \dots, M\}$, the \textit{mean difference} (MD) score \citep{ chai2022fairness,calders2010three} quantifies the fairness of a classifier $f$ by calculating the difference in a specified outcome between the overall population and the subgroup defined by $S = m$.